-This group is for experienced therapists only (practising for 8 years or more), and has had a consistent core group of participants for the last few years, meeting 4 or 5 days per year.
-There is a pool of 18 participants, and 2 more places are available from 2016.
+This group is for experienced therapists only (practising for 10 years or more), and has had a consistent core group of participants for the last few years, meeting 4 - 5 days per year, usually for a whole weekend (10.00 - 17.00 both Saturday & Sunday).
+There is a pool of 18 participants, and 1 more place is available from 2019.

 As an experienced practitioner, you are likely to recognise that …